-Furthermore, we have considered adequacy of the disclosures in the financial statements in this area.
+Furthermore, we have considered adequacy of the disclosures in the consolidated financial statements (Notes 3, 11, 12 and 13) in this area.

-4. Estimation of useful life of customer relationship intangible assets
+3. Estimation of useful life of customer relationship intangible assets

-The Group has customer relationship intangible assets recorded upon business acquisitions with the carrying value of EUR 16,2 million as of 31 December 2021.
-As disclosed in Note 6, these intangible assets are amortized over the estimated validity period of the existing contracts, which is 5 - 40 years.
+The Group has customer relationship intangible assets recorded upon business acquisitions with the carrying value of EUR 13.3 million as of 31 December 2023.
+As disclosed in Notes 2.7, 3 and 6, these intangible assets are amortized over the estimated validity period of the existing contracts, which is 5 - 40 years.
 This useful life estimate of the intangible assets was important to our audit due to significance of the amounts of these assets and high degree of management estimation involved.

-Among other procedures, our audit procedures included assessment of the method used by the management to develop the estimate (determination of useful life of customer relationship intangible assets), discussions with the management of the basis underlying the management's estimate of the validity period of the existing contracts, including current development of the operations, i.e. already concluded contracts as well as current rate of terminated contracts.
-We also assessed estimate made by the management in the previous period for potential management bias as well as considered whether events occurring up to the date of our auditor's report provide audit evidence regarding this accounting estimate.
-Finally we considered completeness of the financial statements disclosures in respect of this estimate and the revision that might be required in the future should the circumstances change.
+Among other procedures, our audit procedures included the assessment of the method used by the management to develop the estimate (determination of useful life of customer relationship intangible assets), discussions with the management of the basis underlying the management's estimate of the validity period of the existing contracts, including current development of the operations, i.e., already concluded contracts as well as current rate of terminated contracts.
+We also assessed the estimate made by the management in the previous period for potential management bias.

+Finally, we considered adequacy of the consolidated financial statements disclosures (Notes 2.7, 3 and 6) in respect of this estimate.